![]() |

 Dictionaries [^]

-Technical Spanish (legal, clinical, mathematical, etc.): Technical Spanish
+Technical Spanish (law enforcement, clinical, mathematical, etc.): Technical Spanish

 Recommended print dictionaries: Dictionaries